alist-org/docs/docs/guide/drivers/aliyundrive_open.md

 >
 >
 > If you add more than =={{ max }}== to one account and one network disk, then you can only restore it slowly by starting.

+Four、

+>Q: Why can’t Alibaba Cloud Disk Open see files of the Office Family Bucket type?
+>
+>A: Because Aliyun disk has not opened the relevant API, it is temporarily unavailable to view

 ### The default download method used